Opens Monday, April 6, 2026, due Saturday, April 25, 2026 at 11:59 pm

 Dissecting paper title, abstract, introduction/background, discussion

-Interpreting figures and conclusions
+Interpreting methods, figures, and conclusions

 Create and present specific, directed, evidenced, and concise presentation